GoogleCloudPlatform/terraform-example-foundation-app/foundation-extension/4-projects/README.md

 1. Rename `mv business_unit_1/development/development.auto.example.tfvars business_unit_1/development/development.auto.tfvars` and update the file with values from your environment and outputs from 4-projects/shared.
 1. Rename `mv business_unit_1/non-production/non-production.auto.example.tfvars business_unit_1/non-production/non-production.auto.tfvars` and update the file with values from your environment and outputs from 4-projects/shared.
 1. Rename `mv business_unit_1/production/production.auto.example.tfvars business_unit_1/production/production.auto.tfvars` and update the file with values from your environment and outputs from 4-projects/shared.
+1. Commit changes with `git add .` and `git commit -m 'Your message'`.
 1. Push your plan branch to trigger a plan `git push --set-upstream origin plan` (the branch `plan` is not a special one.
 Any branch which name is different from `development`, `non-production` or `production` will trigger a terraform plan).
     1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=prj-b-cicd-xxxx
 1. Merge changes to development with `git checkout -b development` and `git push origin development`.